BharatSahAIyak/whitelabel-bot/docs/sockets.md

 ### Sending Messages

-Once the UCI instance is created, you can use the sendMessage function to send messages to the WebSocket server.
+Once the Socket instance is created, you can use the sendMessage function to send messages to the WebSocket server.
 This function takes a message object conforming to the XMessage interface.

 ```typescript
 const sendMessage = useCallback(() => {